 Students, in consultation with their Primary Faculty Adviser, must write a two- to three-page essay, describing their intellectual and academic trajectory and framing their concentration and plans for pursuing their individualized course of study, by the end of the semester in which they complete 64 units toward the B.A. degree, typically the second semester of the sophomore year.

-Students are required to submit (1) a five- to seven-page adviser-approved consideration of a topic or topics related to their concentration, and (2) an adviser-approved booklist consisting of 20-25 works representing several academic disciplines and historical periods related to the theme or themes described in the rationale.
+Students are required to submit (1) a five- to eight-page adviser-approved consideration of a topic or topics related to their concentration, and (2) an adviser-approved list of works consisting of 20-25 works representing several academic disciplines and historical periods related to the theme or themes described in the rationale.

 - Senior Colloquium (COLLQ-UG, 2 units)

 In their penultimate semester, students must successfully complete a two-hour presentation and discussion with their adviser and two other faculty members, with the rationale and booklist serving as the main focus.
 Students earn 2 units, required as part of the Undergraduate Core, for successfully completing the colloquium.